How to file forms with the court

 Take your forms to the court clerk

-Check the Find My Court to find the courthouse in your county that accepts small claims filings.
+Check the Find My Court page to find the courthouse that accepts small claims filings in the county where you will be filing.

 At the courthouse, you’ll file the forms by giving the original and all the copies to the clerk.